Frequently Asked Questions

 4. How does an eligible entity become a provider to the statewide catalog?

 Potential providers must complete an application, as well as, submit courses for review prior to inclusion in the statewide catalog.
 See the Getting Started section under the Provider Menu for details.
+The TxVSN and the Texas Education Agency are in the process of updating statewide catalog agreement, processes, and systems for course providers that are private and non-profit entities, corporations, and higher education institutions as defined by 20 U.S.C.
+Section 1001.
+It is anticipated that those processes will be in place for the spring 2014 semester.

 1. Do I have to provide a certified teacher to mentor the students taking TxVSN courses?